24 May 2023

 Due to its natural properties, oak weatherboard is prone to shrinking and splitting.
 Unfortunately, there is no treatment that can prevent this.
 You may also notice a small amount of mildew forming on the faces of the board.

-Oak weatherboard provides the perfect conditions for mildew spores to develop due to the moisture content, and can be more apparent during the warmer months.
+Oak weatherboard provides the perfect conditions for mildew spores to develop due to the moisture content, which can be more apparent during the warmer months.
 This is a normal feature of oak weatherboard and will disappear over time, as the oak weathers, to an attractive silver-grey.

 Joinery